cyberbotics/webots-doc/guide/starting-webots.md

 The `--start-streaming-server` option starts the Webots streaming server.
 An option can be given to change the default parameters of the streaming server.
 This option is a string containing a list of parameter keys and their values separated by semicolons.
-The supported options are described in .
+The supported options are described in [this table](starting-webots.md#streaming-server-options).

 %figure "Streaming server options"